ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 ```
 <br>

 Of course, each of these schemas actually have an *infinite* number of possible instances (graphs can be arbitrarily big!).
-It isn't practical to show them all, but it is possible to just imagine them all floating in space, one endless swarm of things the schema might refer to.
+It isn't practical to show _every_ instance, but it is possible to just imagine them all floating in space, one endless swarm of things the schema might refer to.

 ```{image} assets/Ch4/InstanceDrift.gif
 :alt: Whoopsy!